 Flying under the radar for many people, Indian Pink, or Spigelia marilandica is coming into its own.
 A long-lived perennial that brings stunning colors to the summer garden, hummingbirds flock to these red and yellow tubular flowers arranged in clusters.
-Similar to firecrackers exploding in the garden, this unique flower stops people in their tracks when they see it in my garden.
+Similar to firecrackers exploding in the garden, this unique native plant stops people in their tracks when they see it in my garden.

 Flowering in early summer, and then sporadically through the remainder of the growing season, Indian Pinks are highly sought after at perennial nurseries and they have trouble keeping them in stock.
 In fact many of the nurseries I talked to ship them to British clients instead of US, because they are mad for them!
 A southeastern US native hardy to zone 5b, it has been planted as a novelty, but is now reaching mainstream status.